 The tennos’ tombs were huge mounds, consisting of a megalithic stone chamber covered with earth.
 Some of them were in strange keyhole shapes, and surrounded by water.

 Some of the tombs (such as the Takamatsuzuka tomb) even had fresco paintings as in Chinese or Korean burial mounds.
-Not all have been properly excavated yet, but in the Ishibutai tomb, the pressed layers of earth surrounding the megalith stones to form a tumulus have meanwhile disappeared.
+Not all have been properly excavated yet.
+But in the Ishibutai tomb, the pressed layers of earth surrounding the megalith stones to form a tumulus have meanwhile disappeared.
 The stone chamber itself is open to the view, a popular backdrop for group photos.

 Buddhism is on the rise

-Strange fellows in Asuka
+Strange fellows in ancient Asuka

-The archaeological sites of the Asuka region are on the UNESCO’s tentative world heritage list since 2007.
+The archaeological sites of the ancient Asuka region are on the UNESCO’s tentative world heritage list since 2007.

 NB: We were not sponsored for this travel blog article about a visit to ancient Asuka.
 We paid all expenses ourselves.